xiix0/scam/README.md

-You are dishonest, but never to the point of hurting a friend.
+This night methinks is but the daylight sick.
+		-- William Shakespeare, "The Merchant of Venice"